-Where passive fire protection is used, this shall be designed such that it provides relevant structures and equipment with sufficient fire resistance as regards load/action capacity, integrity and insulation properties.
+Where passive fire protection is used, this shall be designed such that it provides relevant structures and equipment with sufficient fire resistance as regards load capacity, integrity and insulation properties.

 When designing passive fire protection, the cooling effect from fire-fighting equipment shall not be considered.

 Section last changed: 01 January 2015